Flywire (FLYW)

 AI Analysis | Feedback

-- PayPal (PYPL)
+- PayPal Holdings Inc. (PYPL)

 AI Analysis | Feedback

-Mike Massaro, CEO
+Mike Massaro, Chief Executive Officer

-As Chief Executive Officer of Flywire, Mike Massaro has guided the company from its inception to its current global presence.
-His career spans global payments, mobile software and hardware, and e-billing within high-growth technology companies.
-Prior to Flywire, he was Vice President of Strategic Accounts & Corporate Development at Carrier iQ, a venture-funded company, where he led the global sales team.
-He also held various sales and consulting positions at edocs, Inc., which was acquired by Siebel Systems in 2004 and subsequently by Oracle in 2005.
-Massaro received the Ernst & Young Entrepreneur of the Year Award in Financial Services in 2019.
+Mike Massaro has served as Flywire's Chief Executive Officer and a member of its board of directors since December 2013.
+He has grown the business from a concept into a global company, overseeing its expansion and its Initial Public Offering (IPO) in May 2021.
+His background spans global payments, mobile software and hardware, and e-billing at high-growth technology companies, including Carrier IQ and edocs, Inc. Prior to Flywire, he was Vice President of Strategic Accounts & Corporate Development at Carrier IQ, and held sales and consulting positions at edocs, Inc., which was acquired by Siebel Systems in 2004 and subsequently by Oracle in 2005.
+He began his career in technical risk services at PwC, LLP.

-Cosmin Pitigoi, CFO
+Cosmin Pitigoi, Chief Financial Officer

 Rob Orgel, President and Chief Operating Officer